NC Herpetological Society

 Grant Program

 Do you have a herpetological-related project that needs funding?
-The North Carolina Herpetological Society's grants program supports herpetological research, conservation, and education projects by members of the NCHS.
+The North Carolina Herpetological Society David L. Stephan Grants in Herpetology program supports herpetological research, conservation, and education projects by members of the NCHS.
 Grants up to $1,000 will be awarded on an annual basis, as funding is available.
-Since 1995, the NCHS has awarded over $54,000 in grant money to 86 research projects.
+Since 1995, the NCHS has awarded over $64,000 in grant money to 107 research projects.

 We fund research in any geographic location, but only current NCHS members are eligible, so become a member today.
 We accept emailed or snail-mailed proposals.
-Proposals submitted in proper format will be evaluated by the NCHS Grant Review Committee and forwarded with recommendations to the Executive Council for approval within one month.
+Proposals submitted in proper format will be evaluated by the David L. Stephan Grants in Herpetology Review Committee and forwarded with recommendations to the Executive Council for approval within one month.

 See the sections below for formal guidelines, requirements, and past recipients.

-Want to help us raise money for grants?
-Here are some EASY ways to help!
+Want to help the society raise money?
+Here is an EASY way to help!

-Download the GoodSearch app on your iPhone or iPad.
+Download the GoodSearch app on your phone or tablet.

-The North Carolina Herpetological Society (NCHS) offers a small grants program to support projects on herpetological research, conservation, and/or education by members of the NCHS.
+• The North Carolina Herpetological Society (NCHS) offers the David L. Stephan Grants in Herpetology program to support projects on herpetological research, conservation, and/or education by members of the NCHS.
 Grants up to $1,000 per project will be awarded on an annual basis, as funds allow.
 Any project pertaining to herpetological research, conservation, and education will be considered, but those that directly or indirectly relate to amphibians and reptiles in North Carolina, especially those of conservation concern, will be preferred.
 Educational projects should address a recognized area of need and should identify the principal audience to be reached.

 Proposals have no length requirements but must include: